RandomSearch18/a-level-project/docs/readme.md

 I started setting up my development environment by installing dependencies with Yarn (as per my [frontend technologies](#frontend-technologies) decision).
 While ideally I would use a modern Yarn version, I've decided to stick with Yarn 1, because it's installed by default in GitHub Codespaces (which I plan to use for some of my development), and I won't be using any advanced Yarn features.

-I initialised a Git repository, giving it the name `marvellous-mapping-machine`, because version control will be very useful.
-I also published it to a GitHub repository to let me access my code from different machines, and to allow anyone interested to view my code.

 ##### Using unusual file extensions

 I made a couple of changes to the file extensions I use, away from what the Vite template used: